asterisk-icon

 Table of Contents

-How deferred compensation works
+How does deferred compensation work?

-What is deferred compensation
+What is deferred compensation?

-Deferred compensation is an arrangement in which an employee’s compensation, such as base salary, bonuses, or other forms of remuneration, is postponed to a future date instead of being paid immediately.
+Deferred compensation is an arrangement in which an employee’s compensation, such as base salary , bonuses, or other forms of remuneration, is postponed to a future date instead of being paid immediately.

 As a compensation management technique, deferred compensation allows employees to delay receiving a portion of their compensation, usually in exchange for other benefits, such as tax advantages or the promise of a larger payout in the future.